5scripts-fivem/fivem-redis/README.md

 ## Who are We?

-🚀 5scripts is a development team specializing in high-quality FiveM scripts and resources.
+🚀 [5scripts](https://5scripts.com) is a development team specializing in high-quality FiveM scripts and resources.
 Our passion for creating innovative solutions has made us a trusted name in the FiveM community.

-[🛒 Visit our store](https://5scripts.com) to explore our complete collection of premium FiveM scripts designed to enhance your server experience!
+🛒 To explore our complete collection of premium FiveM scripts - [Visit our store](https://5scripts.com)!

 ## 🔗 Shortcuts